spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

  - `config_default.php`
  - `src/SprykerConfig/CodeBucketConfig.php`

-### Modules clean up
+### Modules clean-up
-* Analize modules that you have in the desired Demoshop.
+* Analyze modules that you have in the desired Demoshop.
-* Analize modules that you need to have.
+* Analyze modules that you need to have.
-* Remove unnesessary modules (to do that, you can use the migration guide backwards).
+* Remove unnecessary modules (to do that, you can use the migration guide backward).

-### Data import clean up
+### Data import clean-up

 In the `data/import` folder, there are many files related to each store.
 Define the stores you need and remove all the unused files.